 Having provided legal counsel to boards for over a quarter of a century, there is unlikely to be an issue that Braverman has not encountered.
-His in-depth knowledge of co-op and condominium law as just one area.
+His in-depth knowledge of co-op and condominium law is just one area.
 Equally important, is understanding of how best to practically approach the legal issues faced by co-ops and condominiums.
 Braverman joined STRIDE as an adaptive ski instructor and sat on the Executive Board for many years.
-He lives in Connecticut with his wife Jane, dogs and enjoys visiting his twin sons in college.
+He lives in Connecticut with his wife Jane and dogs, he also enjoys visiting his twin sons in college.
 Hi is an avid skier and sailor in his free time.

 CEO, The Fairbank Group

-Pat Flaherty has more than 35 years coaching experience and is in his 17th season as an NFL coach.
-Flaherty has recently joined the Jacksonville Jaguars after spending a year as the San Francisco 49ers’ offensive line coach.
+Pat Flaherty has more than 38 years coaching experience and finished his 19th season as an NFL coach.
+Flaherty had recently joined the Miami Dolphins after 2 years with the Jacksonville Jaguars after spending a year as the San Francisco 49ers’ offensive line coach.
 Prior to the 49er’s, Flaherty spent 12 years with the New York Giants and helped win Super Bowl XLII and Super Bowl XLVI.
 Prior to joining the Giants, Flaherty coached for the Chicago Bears and the Washington Redskins.
 He began his coaching career at his Alma Mater, DeLone Catholic High School in PA, from 1978-80.
-Flaherty was an All-American center at East Stroudsburgh University and coached in the collegiate ranks from 1980-99, beginning at his Alma mater.
+Flaherty was an All-American center at East Stroudsburgh University (where he was friends with Mary Ellen Whitney) and coached in the collegiate ranks from 1980-99.
 Flaherty joined the staff at Penn State in 1982, a season in which their Nittany Lions won the national championship.
 After two seasons at Penn State, Flaherty moved to Rutgers where he coached the offensive line for eight years.
 He and his wife Lynne have two children, Shawn and Colleen.

 Chris Gibson grew up in Columbia County, in the town of Kinderhook, and attended Ichabod Crane public schools.
 At 17, he enlisted in the New York National Guard and later earned an ROTC Commission at nearby Siena College.
 The first in his family to go to college, Chris graduated magna cum laude with a BA in history, and later earned an MPA and PhD in government from Cornell University and is the author of Securing the State, a book on national security decision-making published in 2008.